‘The Trap’ turns predatory lending into theater

 With a little help from William Shakespeare, Polonius once opined that one should never a borrower nor lender be.

-But, apparently the characters in “The Trap,” a comedy which had its world premiere performance at Amphibian Stage Productions on Friday, have never seen “Hamlet.”
+But, apparently the characters in “The Trap,” a comedy that had its world premiere Friday at Amphibian Stage Productions, have never seen “Hamlet.”
 They have to learn the hard way that there can be grave consequences attached to both giving loans and taking them.

 This play by British playwright Kieran Lynn casts a jaundiced eye on the lenders who offer short-term, high-interest loans to people who would not be likely to have any luck with a bank.
 The loan office at the heart of his play, the Debt Duck, is one of those so-called predatory lenders.